|

 had done all her life before me.
 So, of course, I didn't

-In those days
+believe it!In those days

 there were myriad restrictions barring women from many